 Substitution.
 Tracking systems/plugins can be substituted, providing that their hardware gathers similar tracking information.
-For example, instead of using the depth camera for tracking people's position and posture, a programmer can use the IR motion capture system instead by attaching IR reflective markers to a person's body.
-A programmer's access to this proxemic information via the toolkit API remains unchanged, regardless of the tracking mechanism used.
+For example, instead of using the depth camera for tracking people's positions and postures, a programmer can use the IR motion capture system instead by attaching IR reflective markers to a person's body.
+Due to the separation of tracking hardware and API, a programmer's access to this proxemic information via the toolkit API remains unchanged, regardless of the underlying tracking mechanism used.